 The following AA1000 training courses meet the current CSAP requirements and participants are eligible to apply for Associate Certified Sustainability Assurance Practitioner (ACSAP) on completion:

-Additional information: The Certified Sustainability Assurance Practitioner (CSAP) program is due to be re-conceptualized, pending the release of the latest version of the AA1000 AccountAbility Principles expected by mid-2017.
+Additional information: The Certified Sustainability Assurance Practitioner (CSAP) program is due to be re-conceptualized in 2019.
 The current Criteria for CSAP Programme document is available for download via the Publications section under the Research page.

 For more information please contact firstname.lastname@example.org